 Essentially, you experience flow through enjoyment from an activity that provides an optimal experience that improves your life.

-Knowing what flow is offers insight to the saying attributed to Confucius, “Choose a job you love, and you will never have to work a day in your life."
+Understanding the concept of flow offers insight to Confucius's saying, "Choose a job you love, and you will never have to work a day in your life."
 The work we do each day can provide the necessary conditions to achieve a state of flow.
-It can also be achieved by going to the gym, playing a sport, doing something creative, even trying out a new hobby.
+We can also experience flow by going to the gym, playing a sport, doing something creative, even trying out a new hobby.

-Seems odd, right?
+It seems odd, right?
 That a person can achieve flow both from work and play.
-When the activities we undertake challenge and test our individual skill set and provide motivation to set defined goals, allow awareness and control over what we're doing, and feelings of accomplishment follow completion, we are meeting several of the components that characterize flow regardless if the task is considered work or not.
+When the activities we undertake test our skill set, motivate us to set defined goals, allow awareness and control over what we're doing, feelings of accomplishment follow.
+Regardless of the task being work or not, we are meeting several of the components that characterize flow.

-However, a person's flow can be corrupted.
-When this happens it's called "junk flow."
+However, a person's state of flow can be corrupted.
+When this happens, it's called "junk flow."

 During junk flow, your mind is oxymoronically focused but unchallenged and unaware.
 It becomes a distraction unto itself.

 3 THINGS YOU NEED TO KNOW ABOUT JUNK FLOW

 FLOW AND JUNK FLOW HAVE NEARLY IDENTICAL EFFECTS ON OUR BRAINS

 Unsurprisingly, no matter if the flow is "fake," "faux," or "junk," flow states have very similar effects on our brain.